microsoft/PubSec-Info-Assistant/docs/transparency.md

 **NOTE:** Though we are focusing on the key areas above, **human oversight to confirm accuracy is critical.
 All responses from the system must be verified with the citations provided**.
 The responses are only as accurate as the data provided.

+The 1.1 release of the IA Accelerator introduces new technologies and use cases on top of the original scope which are covered in this updated Transparency Note.
+Become familiar with these new use cases and understand their responsible application to your intended use cases before proceeding.

 ## Key Terms

 Terminology | Definition